-Please note, any applicants who were invited to submit a full application for the FY 2022 program year and who are determined to be eligible for FY 2023 funding will be rated and ranked.
+Please note, any applicants who were invited to submit a full application for the FY 2024 program year and who are determined to be eligible for FY 2025 funding would be rated and ranked.
 If an applicant did not meet the threshold requirements for either program year, the applicant was not invited to submit a full application.